-Barbara Mones is a faculty member in the Paul G. Allen School of Computer Science & Engineering and serves as Director for Animation Production in the Animation Research Labs, an Advanced Technology Initiative at the University of Washington.
+Barbara Mones is a faculty member in the Paul G. Allen School of Computer Science & Engineering and serves as Principal Lecturer in the Animation Research Labs, an Advanced Technology Initiative at the University of Washington, and Director for the Reality Studio.
 She has worked in both academic and industry in the areas of graphics and animation production for over twenty-five years.
 In her role as faculty she has directed and produced fourteen animated shorts since 1999.

 Prior to her time at the University of Washington, she was a tenured Associate Professor and the Founding Director of the Visual Information

 Technologies MA/MFA Program for ten years, a course of study in multimedia, computer graphics, and animation at George Mason University in Fairfax, Virginia.
 In addition, she designed and implemented training programs in the areas of digital modeling, animation and 3D paint at Dreamworks/Pacific Data Images and Industrial Light and Magic.
 She also consulted in the area of computer animation training for the Disney company.